-Joined CSA: 2012; Joined Core Group: 2012
+Joined CSA: 2012; Joined Core Group: 2017

-Joined CSA: 2008; Joined Core Group: 2008
+Joined CSA: 2010; Joined Core Group: 2014

 I am a nutritionist with the New York City Health Department and manage nutrition education for young children and their parents and teachers.
 I love food, cooking, and local produce and have been involved to varying degrees as a core member since 2007.
 I am also on the board of directors of the CSA.

-Joanna Shaw Flamm, Treasurer
+Joanna Shaw Flamm, Extras Coordinator